IvanMartynenko/truecropper/README.md

 // data = {x: 20, y: 20: width: 120, height: 120}
 ```

-## Statuses

-- waiting: Waiting to initialize
-- ready: Ready to work
-- reloading: Image uploading in progress
-- error: Error initializing.
-See errors section.

 ## Options

 _The options can be loaded from data attribute of image._